-The Council of Students is an organization of elected pharmacy students working for the futherment of programs set forth by the student body.
+The Council of Students is an organization of elected pharmacy students working for the furtherment of programs set forth by the student body.
 All students of the College of Pharmacy are included in the student body organization.
 The Council of Students acts as the official voice of the student body.
 Its objectives include establishing two-way communication expressing views on pharmacy education between students and educators.
-Activities sponsored by the organization include the Fall Welcome to Searcy Party and the Spring Field Day.
+Activities sponsored by the organization include the fall welcome to Searcy party and the spring field day.

 National Community Pharmacists Association (NCPA), Dr. Mark S. Riley Chapter

 President: Andrea Pair

 The National Community Pharmacists Association (NCPA) founded in 1898 as the National Association of Retail Druggists (NARD), represents the pharmacist owners, managers, and employees more than 23,000 independent community pharmacies across the United States.
 NCPA Student Affairs offers pharmacy students a wide array of opportunities to broaden and enrich their educational experience, gain valuable real world skills, earn scholarships and have fun in the process.
 Their mission is to encourage, foster, and recognize an interest in community pharmacy ownership and entrepreneurship among the future leaders of the profession.

 The Rho Chi Society, Delta Omicron Chapter

 President: Claire Meriweather

 The Rho Chi Society is pharmacy's academic honor society and recognizes excellence in intellectual achievement.
 Rho Chi seeks to advance practice and pharmaceutical sciences through the acknowledgement of sound scholarship and by encouraging high standards of conduct and character.
 Students meeting the criteria are selected for membership following the completion of their second professional year.

 Student Society of Health-System Pharmacists (SSHP)

 President: Nathan Lamb